porzell/Cataclysm_Tasker/README.md

 - Tasks can also deschedule themselves immediately by returning TASK_FINISHED.

 ## Future work
+### Fixing priority system
+The priority system needs to be rewritten, and because the task system is currently "cooperative", only really is useful for determining the order that tasks are brought to focus in.
+### A better task list data structure
+The task list structure is currently a singly-linked list.
+### Possibility for real-time capabilities
-An alternate interrupt-scheduled version of the scheduler for use in real-time applications is in the works currently.
-In this system, tasks will still have the opportunity to yield, however, will be interrupted if they do not yield before their individually set timeslice "quota" or a higher priority task requires an update.
+An alternate timer interrupt-scheduled version of the scheduler for use in real-time applications is in the works.
+In this system, tasks still have the opportunity to yield, however, will be interrupted if they do not yield within their respective set timeslice "quotas" or in the event of a higher priority task requiring an update.